 Active Class:

-Each person who has been or who is duly initiated into The Ohio State University Chapter of The Acacia International Fraternity shall be classed an “Active Member” for an aggregate period of four calendar years of undergraduate residence in The Ohio State University commencing from the date of his initiation.
+Each person who has been or who is duly initiated into The Ohio State University Chapter of The Acacia Fraternity shall be classed an “Active Member” for an aggregate period of four calendar years of undergraduate residence in The Ohio State University commencing from the date of his initiation.

 Each person who has been or who is duly accepted into Associated Membership of The Ohio State University Chapter of The Acacia International Fraternity as provided in § 1-1705 of The Laws of Acacia shall be classed an “Active Member” for a period of four calendar years from the date of his initiation into his home chapter.